michalkmet/xp-switcheroo/README.md

 - ✅ DONE UAT 3.2: User can pass "ba", it should return "ab"

 Story 4: User can pass string with many different letters a and b, it should return the string with switched letters
-- ⚠ TODO UAT 4.1: User can pass "abab", it should return "baba"
+- ✅ DONE UAT 4.1: User can pass "abab", it should return "baba"
-- ⚠ TODO UAT 4.2: User can pass "bbbaaa", it should return "aaabbb"
+- ✅ DONE UAT 4.2: User can pass "bbbaaa", it should return "aaabbb"

 Story 5: User can pass string with many different letters a,b,c, it should return the string with switched letters (c remain untouched)
-- ⚠ TODO UAT 5.1: User can pass "abcab", it should return "bacba"
+- ✅ DONE UAT 5.1: User can pass "abcab", it should return "bacba"
-- ⚠ TODO UAT 5.2: User can pass "bbbaaca", it should return "aaabbcb"
+- ✅ DONE UAT 5.2: User can pass "bbbaaca", it should return "aaabbcb"

 Story 6: User can pass wrong input, it should throw an exception